jaeyk/covid19antiasian/README.md

 I welcome any suggestions, comments, or questions.
 Feel free to create issues in this Git repository or send an email to [jaeyeonkim@edu](maito:jaeyeonkim@edu.).

+## Key questions

+1. To what extent has anti-Asian public sentiment increased since the outbreak of COVID-19?
+2. What has contributed to the rise of anti-Asian public sentiment?
+Specifically, has president Trump's exclusionary speeches (e.g., Chinese virus, kung flu) contributed to it?

 ## Data collection

 ## Descriptive analysis